 - prevent and detect crime; and

-- Where we need to comply with a legal or regulatory obligation.
+- where we need to comply with a legal or regulatory obligation.

 You can ask us or third parties to stop sending you marketing messages by emailing firstname.lastname@example.org at any time.
-Where you opt out of receiving these marketing messages, this will not apply to personal data provided to us as a result of a product purchase, event registration or other financial transactions.

 Change Of Purpose